 Classes never have more than 3 people and the studio specialises in one-to-one training, so this is the place to go for expert individual attention.
 The focus is on perfect alignment, stretching and strengthening through Pilates which is beneficial for weight loss, a more toned body and even rehabilitation for injuries.
 Book in for a private session with founder Caron, or the charming and attentive Hakan who puts you immediately at ease (despite his military background).
 A true gem in London and needless to say, clients are lifelong and fiercely loyal – and the results obvious after just a few sessions.
 Classes from £42, 27 Emperor’s Gate London SW7 4HS

 London’s barre obsession has been and gone – until now, thanks to global fitness empire DEFINE bringing their unique method to the city.
 The aim?
 A strong, lean, sculpted (define’d, get it?) body.
 The method?
 Strength training, cardio sequences and isometric moves all mixed into choreography that promises to make working out fun again.
-The first state-of-the-art studio has just opened in Fitzrovia, offering ten different and exhilarating class concepts designed by Ashley Verma, DEFINE founder, former Broadway performer, and all-round wonder woman.
+The first state-of-the-art studio opened last year in Fitzrovia, offering a number of different exhilarating class concepts designed by Ashley Verma, DEFINE founder, former Broadway performer, and all-round wonder woman.
 Thirty-minute Arm and Ab and Mat Express classes are perfect for your lunch break, while Dance, Stretch and classic Barre are sure to make you feel the burn.
 Take it up a level with a Balance class, which uses a Bosu Ball to elevate the Barre method to a ‘calorie torching journey’.
 See you at the barre… New client offer, 2 classes for £28; Single class £28.
 82 Great Portland Street, London W1W 7NW

 You will likely have heard of KX, the private members health club that costs over £500 a month and is one of London’s most expensive gyms.
 KXU is its sister – but luckily for us mere mortals, it’s slightly more affordable.
 The Sloane Square boutique ‘fitness destination’ is just as swanky as its predecessor, with 3 large and luxurious studios, its own Medispa and a nutrition bar that is always abuzz with green smoothies and the chatter of West Londoners.
 As soon as you step foot inside KXU, in fact, it’s obvious why it’s called a ‘destination’ as opposed to simply a gym – with its buzzy cafe, significantly better-than-at-home showers, infrared sauna and plenty of eye candy, it’s not easy to drag yourself back out to the real world.